JoshCheek/8-LoLambda/lecture/022_why_it_is_interesting.md

 Why the lambda calculus is interesting
 --------------------------------------

-IDK if this is real, but I like to think the lambda calculus and the turing machine as giving rise to two different branches of programming.
+Haskell made me a determinist.

-The turing machine leads to procedural languages, where the programmer specifies the instructions that the machine should perform.
+All my logic was leading to something like that, but I couldn't conceive of how it was able to explain what I perceived as free will.

-The lambda calculus leads to functional languages, where the programmer uses a declarative mathematical notation to reason about a problem.
+Once I played with Haskell, I saw that things which appear to change can be explained in a world that doesn't.

-So if you like Clojure, Haskell, ML, and Elm, well their foundation is the lambda calculus.
-Even if not, it's worth playing with because ideas from the lambda calculus have permeated most languages at this point.
-For instance, we've already shown their prevalence in JavaScript and Ruby.
+The lambda calculus is underpinnings of Haskell and all the other functional programming languages.
+Lisps like Clojure, and Scheme (the language of SICP) are also functional and are thus based on the ideas in the lambda calculus.